elcicd/el-CICD-docs/operating-manual.md

 * the Git repo, from which the microservice name in the system is derived)
 * the codebase of the microservice, which drives how the system will build the microservice
 * By default The Build framework will look for build utility files with the following names
-  - builder.groovy
+  * builder.groovy
-  - tester.groovy
+  * tester.groovy
-  - scanner.groovy
+  * scanner.groovy
-  - To override any of these [see below](#builder-framework)
-* Whether the microservice is still active or not
-  Projects replace components regularly, but different supported versions may still use developmentally inactive components; flagging them rather than outright removing them is good practice
+  * assembler.groovy
+  * To override any of these, use a key value pair of default name (e.g. tester) to the Groovy file for that [Code Base](#code-base-framework)
+* An optional status of the microservice in the Project.
+This is completely user-defined and has no functional purpose in el-CICD, but will be displayed in the Jenkins UI, where appropriate.

 ### Enabled Test Environments

-el-CICD expects all environments to be defined before bootstrapping the system, but not all Projects will need every test environment available.
-This feature allows Projects to whitelist the test environments it needs.
-Only Dev, Prod, and at least one test environment are required for all Projects.
-Not whitelisting a test environment will default in selecting the first one in the list of [available test environments](#general-environment-information).
+Dev, Pre-prod, and Prod are required by every Project hosted by el-CICD, but Test environments are purely optional.
+Projects are expected to declare the Test environments they require.
+SDLC environments will be created for them when onboarding based on the required environments and optional Test environments.

 ### Sandbox Environments

 The number sandbox environments needed by the Project.

-el-CICD can support any combination of build, test, and scanning per codebase.
-The following will describe the el-CICD's Builder Framework, and how to extend it as needed.
+### ResourceQuotas

+The values under this section are expected to map environments to the ResourceQuota definition files in the `el-CICD-config/resource-quotas` directory.
+To define a _default_ ResourceQuota definition file, use the `default` key.
+To define the ResourceQuota definition file for sandboxes, use the `sandbox` key.

+### NFS Shares

+Persistent Volumes are usually created by the system by default whenever a Persistent Volume Claim is defined, but Persisten Volumes that refer to external NFS shares usually need to defined for OKD to recognize them by a cluster admin.
+Defining them here allows el-CICD to automate this process across any and all SDLC environments of the Project.

 ## Code Base Framework

+A [Code Base](foundations.md#code-base) is what defines how a microservice in a Project is built, tested, scanned, and assembled.
+It defines which Jenkins Agent is used for the microservice's Build.
+The following will describe the el-CICD's Code Base Framework, and how to configure and extend it as needed.

 ### Jenkins Agents